jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     publications, have been sedulously instilled by Abdu'l-Baha, as evidenced by His authenticated and widely-scattered Tablets.
 (27-Feb-1929)

-So far from being inventions by The Guardian, the bulk of these have antecedents in writings of both Baha'u'llah and 'Abdu'l-Baha.
+So, far from being inventions by The Guardian, the bulk of these features have antecedents in writings by both Baha'u'llah and 'Abdu'l-Baha.

 This author has identified a number of key governing principles of the Baha'i Faith.
 While not claimed to be either exhaustive or